Infertility Treatments – Endometriosis

 Surgery most often is done by laproscopy.
 During laproscopy endometriosis can be removed or burned away.
 Not all cases can be handled by laproscopy.
 Sometimes a procedure called laprotomy may be needed .Discuss with your doctor which method may be best for you.

 After surgery you may have relief from the pain .
 Symptoms may return though.
 Many patients are treated with both surgery and medications to help extend the symptom -free period.

 Symptoms return within 1 year in about half of women who have had surgery.
 The more severe the disease, the more likely it is to return.

 If pain is severe and doesn’t go away after treatment, a hysterectomy (surgery to remove your uterus) may be an option .
 Endometriosis is less likely to come back if your ovaries also are removed.
 After this procedure, a women will no longer have periods or be able to get pregnant.There is a small chance that your symptoms will come back even if your uterus and ovaries are removed.

 Endometriosis is a long-term condition. many women have symptoms that occur off and on until menopause.
 Keep in mind that there are treatment options.
-A women can work with her doctor in making the right decision for her.
+A woman can work with their doctor in making the right decision for her.